DNXLabs/DMS/README.md

 nothing else.

-For the target you don't need to configure anything, we are already using RDS Master User which has all the priviles to insert data.
+For the target you don't need to configure anything, we are already using RDS Master User which has all the privileges to insert data.
-The documentation is just for reference: Mysql as a target: https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Target.MySQL.html
+The documentation is just for reference:
+Mysql as a target: https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Target.MySQL.html

-## 9 - Once we have source and target already configured to use DMS, we need populate some data on the source
-and then migrate the data to the target using DMS.
+## 9 - Connect to the EC2 Instance

+Once we have source and target already configured to use DMS, we need populate some data on the source and then migrate the data to the target using DMS.

 You have to first access the EC2 Instance: